Andy-UTAS/atomic/docs/particulars.md

 <figure>
   <img src="../images/zelda.png">
-  <figcaption> You are not on this journey alone: there are many avenues available to you to help you on the journey.
-Depending on your inclination to play antiquated video games, you may recognise this as a scene from <a href="https://en.wikipedia.org/wiki/The_Legend_of_Zelda">The Legend of Zelda</a>.</figcaption>
+  <figcaption> You are not on this journey alone: there are many avenues available to you to help you on the journey (depending on your inclination to play antiquated video games, you may recognise this as a scene from <a href="https://en.wikipedia.org/wiki/The_Legend_of_Zelda">The Legend of Zelda</a>).</figcaption>
 </figure>

 ### "_We are all in this together_"